NativeScript/docs-v7/docs/core-concepts/navigation.md

  - slideTop
  - slideBottom

-The `duration` property lets you specify the transition duration in milliseconds.
-If left undefined, the default duration for each platform will be used &mdash; `350` ms for iOS and `300` ms for Android.
+The `duration` property is the transition duration in milliseconds.
+If undefined, the default duration for each platform will be used &mdash; `350` ms for iOS and `300` ms for Android.

-The `curve` property lets you specify the animation curve of the transition.
+The `curve` property specifies the animation curve of the transition.
 Possible values are contained in the [AnimationCurve enumeration](http://docs.nativescript.org/api-reference/modules/_ui_enums_.animationcurve.html).
-Alternatively, you can pass an instance of type [`UIViewAnimationCurve`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIView_Class/#//apple_ref/c/tdef/UIViewAnimationCurve) for iOS or [`android.animation.TimeInterpolator`](http://developer.android.com/reference/android/animation/TimeInterpolator.html) for Android.
+Alternatively, pass an instance of type [`UIViewAnimationCurve`](https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIView_Class/#//apple_ref/c/tdef/UIViewAnimationCurve) for iOS or [`android.animation.TimeInterpolator`](http://developer.android.com/reference/android/animation/TimeInterpolator.html) for Android.
 If left undefined, and `easeInOut` curve will be used.

 To specify a default transition for **all** frame navigations, set the `transition` property of the frame you are navigating with.